 The game Thief used artful storytelling techniques in the crafting of the levels to heighten the mood or terror of an opponent and still manages to achieve it with very minimal technical specs, especially when compared to today’s titles.

 It provides the player with a minimal toolset to achieve your goals, but to will feel the loss of one of these things

 Another thing I’ve noticed is the sound design a theme which is picked up and explored by Strat-Edgy Productions in The Sounds Of A Thief.
 This is an element of game design that I’m hearing in more and more games.

-These elements bring be back to why I (and possible you) play games, which is for new experiences.
+These elements bring me back to why I (and possibly you) play games, which is for new experiences.
 To see the world in different ways and to explore where those paths lead us.

 So I’m looking at taking the ideas and translating to something more diverse. to FATE-Core.
 The skill list is straight from FATE Core, the stunts & magic will be adapted from the Freeport Companion.
 There is a collection of creatures for fate (thanks Inkwell ideas) which makes it easier to add creatures, plus a few posts on giant insect monsters centipedes, and gelatinous cubes.

 Now I’ve discovered Aperita Arcana and House of Bards, both for FATE-Core and add something to the fantasy campaign I want to run.
 Although I will need to adapt elements of both to achieve the level of detail I want in the game system.